benschw/benschw.github.io/_drafts/2015-12-10-microservices-in-php-with-fliglio.markdown

 }
 {% endhighlight %}

+And there you have it!
+A framework for developing REST services.

 ### Next Steps

-Not a terribly in depth introduction to [Fliglio](https://github.com/fliglio), but I've gotta start somewhere, right?
+That wasn't a terribly in depth introduction to [Fliglio](https://github.com/fliglio), but I've gotta start somewhere, right?

 Before you go off and build your own app though, take a look at [Testing PHP Fliglio Microervices with Docker](/2015/12/2015-12-14-testing-php-fliglio-microservices-with-docker/).